 Wendy Fitting: pastor (retired), First Independent Christian Church Unitarian-Universalist

-Ellen Gabin: artist; community organizer; Latin America activist; manager, The Bookstore
+Ellen Gabin: artist; community organizer; Latin America activist; former manager, The Bookstore

 Tom Halsted: author; lecturer; foreign policy, defense and arms control expert; retired senior government official and non-profit director

 Vicki Lindsay: Math-for-Peace educator; international consultant; former director, Community Land Trust of Cape Ann